LindaAPersson/portfolio-1/README.md

 Here´s the link to the deployed site [Visit Sweden](https://lindaapersson.github.io/portfolio-1/index.html)

 Unfixed bugs
-- There are no unfixed bugs at the deployed site.
+- There are no unfixed bugs at the deployed site that I'm aware of.

 ### Bugs and debuging
 - The link in the logo didn’t work.
 Solution: Moved the link to the right place in the HTML code.